stevenroach7/Secret-League-App/README.md

 # Secret-League-App

-Secret League is a mobile application to display Macalester athletic scheduling data and facilitate pickup sports on campus.
+Secret League is a cross-platform mobile application built with Ionic and Google Firebase to display Macalester College athletic scheduling data and facilitate pickup sports games on campus.